gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - [FindBugs plugin](userguide/findbugs_plugin.html): The latest release (3.0.1) does not work with Java 9
 - [OSGi plugin](userguide/osgi_plugin.html): The latest version of BND does not work with Java 9

-When using Continuous Build we are not able to configure the file watcher service due to access restrictions on Jigsaw - this means that
+When using [Continuous Build](userguide/continuous_build.html#continuous_build_limitations_jdk) we are not able to configure the file watcher service due to access restrictions on Jigsaw - this means that

  - on Mac OS X polling for file changes will be 10 seconds instead of 2
- - on Windows we have extra file locks since FILE_TREE cannot be set.
+ - on Windows we have extra file locks since the `FILE_TREE` option cannot be set.

 Also, for publishing to S3 backed Maven and Ivy repositories, `-addmods java.xml.bind` has to be added to the JVM parameters.
 This can be accomplished by setting